andracs/bridging-sustainability/manuscript/12-Bibliography.md

 Jevons, W.S.
 (1866).
 The Coal Question; An Inquiry Concerning the Progress of the Nation and the Probable Exhaustion of Our Coal Mines.
 Macmillan.

-josephranseth (2015).
-Gandhi didn't actually say "Be the change you want to see in the world."
-Here's the real quote...
-Joseph Ranseth, August 27. https://josephranseth.com/gandhi-didnt-say-be-the-change-you-want-to-see-in-the-world/

 Juel-Jacobsen, L.G.
 (2024).
 Sustainable business studies.
 Samfundslitteratur.

 !!OK!!
 Jungersen, R. & Stiesdal, P. (2024).
 Global temperatures have now broken heat records for 12 months in a row.
 DR, June 4. https://www.dr.dk/nyheder/viden/klima/globale-temperaturer-har-nu-slaaet-varmerekord-12-maaneder-i-traek